What is Pseudomonas fluorescens?

 Plants immune system response

 Pseudomonas spp. demonstrate dynamics of root colonization depicting high microbial diversity, density, synchronized metabolic activity, formidable biological buffering capacity that not only protect from foreign pathogens but also from the introduced pathogens (Weller et al., 2007).
-During the plant growth application, Pseudomonas spp. produce a potent antibiotic resulting in control and suppression of bacterial disease fire blight even in areas with streptomycin-resistant populations of the pathogen and provide moderate to excellent efficacy (Couillerot et al., 2008) as represented in figure 1.
+During the plant growth application, Pseudomonas spp. produce a potent antibiotic resulting in control and suppression of bacterial disease fire blight even in the areas with streptomycin-resistant populations of the pathogen and provide moderate to excellent efficacy (Couillerot et al., 2008) as represented in figure 1.
 Pseudomonas spp. produce antimicrobial and metabolites, such as 2,4-diacetylphloroglucinol (DAPG), phenazines, hydrogen cyanide and surfactants, which have received extensive attention and efficacy rate to inhibit various phytopathogens.
 Pseudomonas spp. also produce extracellular lytic enzymes for protection of plant species and induce an ISR response in plants, and to make plants efficient in fighting back against pathogens (Couillerot et al., 2008).

 Plant disease management